Greengate Centre: Greengate Mall

+History

 Original anchor stores included Horne's, J.C.
 Penney, and Montgomery Ward.
 Other major tenants included a G. C. Murphy dime store, various eateries such as Burger King, Hot Sam Pretzels, and Elby's Big Boy (which used to be a Sweet William's), and specialty retailers including New York & Company, Herrold Jewelers, Waldenbooks, The Gap, RadioShack, Foot Locker, KB Toys, and Spencer Gifts.
 The mall was also home to local FM radio station WSSZ "Z107" (now WHJB) and the first mall-based off-track betting center.

 Sears and Kaufmann's, two department store chains, had both expressed interest in opening a store at Greengate Mall since the mall's opening in the 1960s.
 Rouse, however, did not want to spend additional money to build additional anchor spaces at Greengate Mall.
 As a result, Westmoreland Mall opened across town in 1977, with Sears and Kaufmann's (turned Macy's) as its original anchor stores, joined later by The Bon-Ton and, from Greengate itself, J.C.
 Penney.

 J.C.
 Penney's departure to Westmoreland Mall in 1994 left a large vacancy at Greengate that, along with competition from a nearby Walmart and the aforementioned mall, caused it to decline.
 The Joseph Horne Company was acquired by Lazarus in 1994, and the Horne's store at Greengate Mall was among those converted to the Lazarus name.
 Lazarus closed two years later, however, and the mall was sold to new owners in August 1998 for $1.6 million.

 In 2001, Montgomery Ward closed with the chain's bankruptcy; shortly afterward, an attempt was made to convert the largely vacant mall to a telecommunications center.
 This plan failed, and the last of the mall's tenants were evicted in the summer of 2001.
 Greengate Mall remained vacant until 2003, when THF Realty acquired the property.
 The mall was demolished for Greengate Centre, which opened in 2005.

 Today, the defunct mall has become a product of nostalgia, spawning such mediums as a website, a Facebook group with a large following, and even a book titled The Malling of America: Travels in the United States of Shopping by William Severini Kowinski.
 In addition, the mall was featured in the Helene Klodawsky film Malls R Us.